-- Birth, adoption, or placement for adoption by an approved agency. - Marriage. - Exhaustion of COBRA coverage. - You or your eligible spouse or your dependent loses eligibility for creditable coverage or his or her plan sponsor ceases contribution to creditable coverage. - Spouse (if eligible for coverage) loses coverage through his or her employer. - You lose eligibility for coverage under Medicaid or the Children's Health Insurance Program (CHIP). - You become eligible for premium assistance under Medicaid or CHIP.
+- Birth, adoption, or placement for adoption by an approved agency. - Marriage. - Exhaustion of COBRA coverage. - You or your eligible spouse or your dependent loses eligibility for creditable coverage or their plan sponsor ceases contribution to creditable coverage. - Spouse (if eligible for coverage) loses coverage through their employer. - You lose eligibility for coverage under Medicaid or the Children's Health Insurance Program (CHIP). - You become eligible for premium assistance under Medicaid or CHIP.